-We set VoLTE & RCS side by side in comparison to WebRTC previously, and we bring in the discussion of ORTC vs WebRTC for another round in the ring.
+We set VoLTE and RCS side by side in comparison with WebRTC previously, and we bring in the discussion of ORTC vs WebRTC for another round in the ring.

 Their relation is intrinsic, and they might not even be competitors, but we believe in the value of juxtaposing them for clarity.

 It is a free, open project